 The buildup period

 The buildup period is the time it takes for peaCURE to reach the levels inside our bodies which allow it to exert its positive effects.
-Its length depends on two things: individual absorption capacities and the severity of the health condition is it supposed to address.
+Its length depends on two things: individual absorption capacities and the severity of the health condition.

 For example, if the pain a person is feeling is severe and chronic, the person might need more peaCURE to deal with it.
 Simply taking a lot of peaCURE at once, even though completely safe, does not solve this problem, since we can’t absorb a lot of it at once.
 All of it that we do not absorb will simply be broken down by enzymes and wasted.

 This is why it takes some time for the cells to absorb the necessary amounts.
 The buildup period is highly individual and it lasts between a few days to about three months.
 However, most people experience significant benefits within the first four weeks.